99% of coating failure is down to poor surface preparation. It is vital that all of the following are removed prior to painting.

 "Prior to hand and power tool cleaning, any heavy layers of rust shall be removed by chipping.
 Visible oil grease and dirt shall also be removed.

 St2 - Thorough hand and power tool cleaning.
 When viewed without magnification, the surface shall be free from visible oil, grease and dirt, and from poorly adhering mill scale, rust, paint coatings and foreign matter.

 St3 - Very thorough hand and power tool cleaning.
-As for St2, but the surface shall be treated much more thoroughly to give a mettalic sheen arising from the mettalic substrate.
+As for St2, but the surface shall be treated much more thoroughly to give a metallic sheen arising from the metallic substrate.

 St3 is usually only achieved by mechanical wire brushing and St2 is usually achieved by hand wire brushing.